Remo Williams: The Adventure Begins: Development

 Orion Pictures, a studio run by the people who had previously been executives at United Artists, was open about their vision for the film, seeing it as the first in a series that would create "a red, white and blue-collar Bond".
 They signed Ward to star in three movies in the envisioned series.

-Orion hired veterans of the Bond series to work on the film, English director Guy Hamilton (Goldfinger, Live and Let Die) and screenwriter Christopher Wood (Moonraker, The Spy who Loved Me).
+Orion hired veterans of the Bond series to work on the film, English director Guy Hamilton (Goldfinger, Live and Let Die) and screenwriter Christopher Wood (The Spy who Loved Me, Moonraker).

 Filming

 For the Statue of Liberty scenes, a replica of the Statue's torso, head and arm was built in Mexico.
 The shots of the replica were intercut with footage shot at the real Statue of Liberty.

 On the casting of the white actor Joel Grey, who went through four and a half hours of make-up every day to look like an elderly Korean, producer Larry Spiegel claimed "We assumed, of course, that we would be using an oriental actor.
 We couldn't find one and then I thought of Grey."
 This casting was highly controversial.

 Ward performed most of the stunts himself including the scene on the giant ferris wheel shot on the Wonder Wheel located at Deno's Wonder Wheel Amusement Park in Coney Island, Brooklyn.

 "I don't like to intellectualize a role," said Ward.
 "I just think there are a lot of places to go with Remo.
 His relationship with Chiun has just begun."